craigprotzel/making-education/Schedule/README.md

 * POST Class
 	* PREPARE for IM End-of-Semester Spring Show (Mon May 7 6:30pm-8:30pm)
 	* WRITE Final Analysis Paper.
 The paper should be 1000 - 1200 words and incorporate the below.
 Please upload the paper to the Google Drive by 6PM Thursday May 10.
-		* Description of your final project
+		* Description of your final project, which should include the work itself, any collaborators, and the target users.
-		* Explanation motivations for producing this project, why did you choose to do this?
+		* Explanation of your motivations for producing this project, i.e. why did you choose to do this?
-		* Theoretical and practical support for the decisions made in the project's creation
+		* Theoretical and practical support for the decisions made during the project's creation, i.e. what informed the choices you made to realize the project in its current form
-		* Major insight gleaned from the project
+		* Major insight gleaned from the project and the experience
-		* Were your expectations met?
+		* Were your expectations met and why?
 		* Next steps if the project is to continue

 ### WEEK 15 - May 7
 #### 75 min class: Last Class